 Tincture

-Tinctures can be made with raw or dehydrated placenta blended with vodka or brandy, storing for 6 weeks and then straining out the solids.
+Placenta tinctures can be made with raw or dehydrated placenta blended with vodka or brandy, stored for 6 weeks, and then straining out the solids.
 It can be used for mental, psychological, and emotional instability, going through menopause, and even as a general homeopathic to boost health.

 Placenta Salve

-This uses your dried ground placenta and a combination of herbs, essential oils, wax, and carrier oils to make a first aid healing salve.
-Benefits include reduced appearance of C-section scarring, reduced appearance of stretch marks, healing for sore or cracked nipples, reduced inflammation for babies with rash or eczema, and more!
+This uses your dried ground placenta and a combination of herbs, essential oils, wax, and carrier oils to make a first-aid healing salve.
+Benefits include the reduced appearance of C-section scarring, reduced appearance of stretch marks, healing for sore or cracked nipples, reduced inflammation for babies with rash or eczema, and more!

 Biological Bandage